 Returned 23 October 2019, Closed 9 November 2019 at the Peacock Theatre

-ZooNation present the dance show Some Like it Hip Hop in London - back for a third season by popular demand!
+ZooNation present's Kate Prince's dance show Some Like it Hip Hop in London - back for a strictly limited season!

 "Kate Prince writes, directs and choreographs, as she did with Into the Hoods.
 Again, this is family-friendly light entertainment with a positive message, highly likeable characters and plenty of spectacular dance.
 But here Prince's choreography (co-credit to Tommy Franzén and Carrie-Anne Ingrouille) moves up a notch.
 Aside from the wow factor fundamental to hip-hop - upside-down balances, backflips, fierce locking, punchy, thrusting articulation and cossack kicks - the movement has a real flair for weaving character into its fabric.
 The story, told in charming rhymes and lyrics, is a simple parable. ...
 It's zany and zippy, hilarious and heartwarming.
 Ben Stones's sets are witty and clever.
 Ryan Chappell's costumes are deliriously old-fashioned.
 DJ Walde and Josh Cohen's R'n'B music has some fine moments."
 The Times